BowMonk/valoCV/README.md

 The exact values for MAP, AP, Recall, Precision and F1_Score were not calculated due to the video not having any annotations for the boxes (the rest of the annotation took a considerable amount of time).

-The following gif shows you the performance of Dino on the video of dataset 4 loaded as a stream:
+The following gif shows you the performance of Dino on the video of dataset 4 loaded as a stream (it is very slow, but not stuck):
 <p align="center">
   <img src="dino_live.gif" alt="Online Performance">
   <br>